 Artistic research in music

 Artistic research in music contributes to in-depth insights and renewal in musical creation and widening of music as a social phenomenon and expression.
-Henrik Frisk, lecturer in music and responsible for the research collaboration with KTH
+Henrik Frisk, professor in music and responsible for the research collaboration with KTH

 Artistic research in music gives the musician – in a broad sense including all professional music practice – the ability to acquire knowledge that can be applied both in an artistic field and in a broader context, based on its special skills.